-Goal: Over the course of the semester, in a group, develop a toolkit that is culturally appropriate for the target audience
+Goal: Over the course of the semester, in a group, develop an educational material/curriculum, toolkit, etc that is culturally appropriate for the target audience

 Learning Objectives:

 - 1. Expand knowledge in conducting a needs assessment - 2.
 Create overall goal and learning objectives of the nutrition education toolkit - 3.
 Improve teamwork and professional skills